Theory 1 - Minimum mean square error

 Another method is to pick the expected value

-Mean square error
+Mean square error (MSE)

-Given an estimate
+Given some estimate

 for a random variable , the mean square error (MSE) of is: